ChessMan08/RAG-Powered_Multi-Agent_Q-A_Assistant/README.md

 - **Local Deployment:** Follow the setup steps above.
 Make sure to keep the `docs/` folder and index files accessible.
 The app will run on `localhost:8501` by default.

 - **Streamlit Cloud:** Push the code (including `docs/` and `ingestion.py`) to a GitHub repo.
 Then log in to Streamlit Cloud, create a new app, and connect to your GitHub repo.
 Specify the main script (e.g. `app.py`) in the Streamlit Cloud settings.
-Because the app uses only local models, you won’t need any secrets or API keys for deployment.
-The FAISS index can be rebuilt on the cloud by running `ingestion.py` in   the init script or the app’s code (you may want to ensure this happens once).
+The FAISS index can be rebuilt on the cloud by running `ingestion.py` in   the init script or the app’s code.
 Streamlit Cloud will handle the Python environment based on `requirements.txt`.

 ## Model Licenses